ckormanyos/real-time-cpp/examples/chapter04_04/readme.md

 The port class `led_port` itself uses two kinds of ports.
 These include one microcontroller port and three other ports on an external serial SPI port expander chip of type MICROCHIP(R) MCP23S17.

-The PWM based LED is toggled via the dimming of its PWM duty cycle.
+The PWM-based LED class controls its LED via dimming its associated PWM duty cycle.
+Toggling is done by adjusting the PWM duty cycle back-and-forth, switching between $0\\%$ and $100\\%$.
+There is one instantiation of this port class.

 The port expander chip is controlled with SPI.
 In this particular example, an all-software bus has been